livebungalow/takehome-fe/README.md

 * Once the project is up and running you should be able to visit https://localhost:8080 to view it!
 * If you like, you can add Vuetify to the project to add out-of-the-box designed components that look great and speed up development (we use this, and recommend it) - you can check out how to install it here.
 * 🚨  Important: CORS whitelists in our APIs will require you to use localhost:8080 for your app!
-  * We strongly recommend using the default Nuxt/Vue CLI configuration when creating project, since this should be set up out of the box!
+  * We strongly recommend using the default Vue CLI configuration when creating project, since this should be set up out of the box!

 2. **Implement a UI to achieve the acceptance criteria provided.**
 * Review the acceptance criteria provided below, and create an interface to achieve it to the best of your ability/understanding.
 Other that the fact the properties should be cards/tiles in a grid, there are no other design constraints.